-The Principles of Equality Shall be Embedded and Mainstreamed into the Integrated Development Plans (IDP) and District Development Model processes across District and Local Municipalities, in order to ensure that Local Government effectively institutionalises Gender Responsive Planning, based on gender desegregated data and gendered poverty mapping data in each spatial dimension and locality, as informed and guided by PGDSs and PSDF
+The Principles of Equality Shall be Embedded and Mainstreamed into the Integrated Development Plans (IDP) and District Development Model processes across District and Local Municipalities, in order to ensure that Local Government effectively institutionalises Gender Responsive Planning, based on gender desegregated data and gendered poverty mapping data, in each spatial dimension and locality, as informed and guided by PGDSs and PSDFs

-- This shall be achieved by ensuring that municipal integrated development plans: - institutionalise gender planning by sector (e.g. water and sanitation, local economic development etc.) and include gender ddisaggregated performance indicators and targets

-- Develop and utilize gender budgeting good practice guides and toolkits - Develop Guidelines for collecting sex- disaggregated data for budgeting processes - Ensure that municipalities have the capacity to analyse budgets from a gender perspective - Ensure gender-responsive appropriations and budget allocations and - Ensure gender-sensitive public participation and consultations at local level

-- The Department of Cooperative Governance and Traditions Affairs, the Department of Women, Youth and Persons with Disabilities and Treasury shall provide the necessary support for skills development and capacity building, to enable gender responsive planning - The Principle of Equality Shall be Embedded in the State of the Nation address, State of the Province Addresses as well as State of the Municipality Addresses (All Metro's, Districts and Local Municipalities) - Gender Responsive Planning and embedded Budgeting shall be and institutionalized across multiple institutions and sectors of society.
+- This shall be achieved by ensuring that municipal integrated development plans: - institutionalise gender planning by sector (e.g. water and sanitation, local economic development etc.) and include gender ddisaggregated performance indicators and targets - Develop and utilize gender budgeting good practice guides and toolkits - Develop Guidelines for collecting sexdisaggregated data for budgeting processes - Ensure that municipalities have the capacity to analyse budgets from a gender perspective - Ensure gender-responsive appropriations and budget allocations and - Ensure gender-sensitive public participation and consultations at local level - The Department of Cooperative Governance and Traditional Affairs, the Department of Women, Youth and Persons with Disabilities and Treasury shall provide the necessary support for skills development and capacity building, to enable gender responsive planning.
+Regular Progress updates shall be provided, quantifying progress made and impact, in skills development and capacity building - The Principle of Effective Equality Shall be Embedded in the State of the Nation address, State of the Province Addresses as well as State of the Municipality Addresses (All Metro's, Districts and Local Municipalities) - Gender Responsive Planning and Budgeting shall be embedded and institutionalized across multiple institutions and sectors of society.
 This includes the public administration, parliamentary committees, and all other state institutions, political parties and civil society